What to Expect on a 5 Day Water Fast

 For constipation, I use the Oxy Powder to flush the system and cleanse the bowels.
 You will need to drink a good amount of water and replenish minerals by taking a small pinch of salt two to three times a day.

 For systemic toxins in the blood stream, I use the BioToxin Binder to bind and move these out of the body.
+The oxidative stress that toxins can cause will be neutralized by molecular hydrogen or glutathione.
+I like the Echo H2 drops or Super Glutathione.
 The combination of these supplements can help you get the most cleansing and comfortable experience on your fast.

 When Should You Stop the Fast?